mehh/mehh/README.md

 ### Hi, I'm Kris Chase 👋

 With more than 25 years of experience, I have become a leader in building teams and award winning digital experiences, through web development, IoT and apps.
 That’s not a brag, it’s a promise: to deliver tomorrow’s technology solutions — today.
-I currently work as VP of Software Engineering at Talent Systems.
+I currently work as Head of Software Engineering at Iverson.

 - 💬  Ask me about Web development, App Development, IoT, Automation and Security.